 - Upper plans and dispatches routes, saving up to 10 hours of your planning time.
 Its efficient automated multi-stop route planning makes sure delivery drivers and your plants spend less time on the road and get delivered quickly.

-- Additionally, it guarantees on-time delivery to your customer’s doorstep.
+- Additionally, it guarantees on-time delivery to your customer’s doorstep or at the shipping address.
 It records proof of delivery via digital signature and photographs for each order supplied, assuring you that plants won’t waste too much time on a delivery truck.

 - With Upper, customers also receive automatic notifications of delivery status + ETA so they are present at the time of delivery and your plants are not wasted during back-and-forth deliveries.

-To learn more about how Upper can help you automate your plant deliveries, sign up for a 7-day free trial today!
+To learn more about how Upper can help you automate your plant deliveries, sign up for a 30 days free trial today!

 Utilize Upper for Shipping Potted Plants

 Certain plants can survive in the mail for about a week, but every plant has its own unique needs when it comes to staying healthy.
-To ensure that your plant survives the trip through the mail, you’ll need to research what it needs and ship live plants on a timeframe that allows for those needs.
-Such as shipping a live plant that needs lots of water and direct sunlight in two business days.
+To ensure that your plant survives the trip through the mail, you’ll need to research what it needs, and ship live plants on delivery committment time.
+Such as shipping a live plant that needs semi-dry soil, lots of water, and direct sunlight in two business days.

 - Priority Mail: One-working-day delivery, flat-rate boxes start at $7 for 1lb or less.